-It is usually seen on the face, forehead, chest, upper back and shoulders, as these are skin areas that have the most sebaceous glands that produce oil.
-The wall of the follicle may bulge and produce what is commonly known as a whitehead.
-Alternatively, the plug may be open to the surface and darken resulting to a blackhead.
-Blackheads look a lot like dirt that is stuck on the pores but in reality the pore is congested with oil and bacteria, which turns brown upon exposure to air.
-Pimples refer to raised red spots with a white center that develop when blocked hair follicles become infected and inflamed because of bacteria.
-When the inflammation and blockage develop deep inside the hair follicles, it help create cyst-like lumps underneath the skin.
-Other pores in the skin, that are openings of sweat glands are not normally involved in acne.
+Acne usually appears on the face, forehead, chest, upper back, and shoulders, which have a high density of oil-producing glands.
+The wall of the follicle can bulge, creating a whitehead, or the plug can open and darken, forming a blackhead.
+Blackheads are not dirt, but congested pores filled with oil and bacteria that darken upon exposure to air.
+Pimples are red spots with a white center that form when infected hair follicles become inflamed due to bacteria.
+When inflammation and blockage occur deep in the follicles, it can create cyst-like lumps beneath the skin.
+Sweat glands, which are pores on the skin, are not typically involved in acne.

 Factors that can Make Acne Worse

-Drugs – Medications like corticosteroids, testosterone and lithium can aggravate acne.
+Drugs – Certain medications, such as corticosteroids, testosterone, and lithium, can worsen acne.

-Diet – Studies show that certain dietary factors such as skim milk and carbohydrate heavy foods like bread; chips and bagels can make facial acne get worse.
-Chocolate has long been known to make acne worse and a small study of 14 men that consumed chocolate proved to make their acne worse.
-However, further study is required as to why this happens and whether people affected with acne can benefit from following a specific dietary regimen.
+Diet – Studies suggest that certain dietary factors, such as skim milk and carbohydrate-heavy foods like bread, chips, and bagels, can worsen facial acne.
+Chocolate has long been believed to exacerbate acne, and a small study of 14 men who consumed chocolate found that it did, in fact, worsen their acne.
+However, further research is needed to understand why this occurs and whether people with acne can benefit from a specific dietary regimen.

-Stress – This is a known factor that can cause worsening of acne symptoms.
+Stress – This is a well-known factor that can worsen acne symptoms.

 Myths on Acne

-Studies show that the following factors have very little effect on the development of acne.
+Research has found that certain factors have very little effect on the development of acne.

-Eating Greasy foods – While eating greasy food is bad for your health as a whole, studies show that eating greasy foods has very little to no effect on the development of acne in people.
-However, working in a greasy area like the kitchen with fry vats does due to the oil sticking on the skin and blocking the hair follicles.
-This can further irritate the skin resulting to more acne.
+Eating Greasy foods – While greasy food is bad for overall health, it has little to no effect on acne development.
+However, working in a greasy area can cause acne by blocking the hair follicles and further irritating the skin.

 Risk Factors to the Development of Acne